-1.2 The ES1 Environment
+1.2 The ES2 Environment

-The ES1 metrics analyzer has been implemented on top of the Source Navigator (SN) IDE.
+The ES2 metrics analyzer has been implemented on top of the Source Navigator (SN) IDE.
 SN is a very powerful IDE by itself, especially for the purpose of going through large amounts of code trying to find cross-references and links amongst classes.

-We will take a few moments here to explain the choice of using SN, and the advantages and disadvantages.
+We will take a few moments here to explain the choice of using SN, and its advantages and disadvantages.
 SN is a product made available by RedHat under the GNU General Public License.
 You can download and install it right away from http://sources.redhat.com/sourcenav/.
 It has been around for a number of years and therefore it is stable and has a relatively large user community.
 SN extracts quite a number of relevant elements from the source code and stores them in databases, which we then use to compute the metrics.
-This is ideal since it is now possible, in principle, to compute the same metrics for other object-oriented programming languages.
-Furthermore, eventually the ES1 system and its successors will be integrated directly into SN so that metrics will be available as a user navigates through the code.
+This is ideal since, in principle, for any object-oriented language, the same analyzer can compute the metrics from the database.
+Furthermore, eventually the ES2 system and its successors will be integrated directly into SN so that metrics will be available as a user navigates through the code.

-If you wish to use SN by itself (i.e., you are not interested in the ES1 system), you can download SN directly from the address above.
-However, if you wish to use ES1, you must use the version of SN bundled in the ES1 distribution as we have made some changes to SN.
-ES1 is based on SN version 4.52.
+If you wish to use SN by itself (i.e., you are not interested in the ES2 system), you can download SN directly from the address above.
+However, if you wish to use ES2, you must use the version of SN bundled in the ES2 distribution as we have made some changes to SN (see section 2 for downloading instructions).
+ES2 is based on SN version 4.52.

 Currently, there is an SN verison 5.0 (just released a few weeks ago!).
-We have not completed evaluation of SN 5.0 with ES1.
-Therefore, we reiterate that you must use the SN system that is bundled with ES1.
+We have not completed evaluation of SN 5.0 with ES2.
+Therefore, we reiterate that you must use the SN system that is bundled with ES2.

-2 Downloading and Installing ES1
+2 Downloading and Installing ES2

-The ES1 tool works only on Linux RedHat 7.0.
+The current version of the ES2 tool works only on Linux RedHat 7.0 and 7.1 2.
 We do not make any claims about its suitability or applicability under any other conditions.